luisnaranjo/luisnaranjo/README.md

 Hi there!
 I’m Luis Naranjo.

-👀 I'm a Linux SysAdmin interested in Automation and DevOps.
+👀 I'm a Systems Engineer interested in Automation and DevOps.

-🌱 I’m currently learning about K8s.
+🌱 I’m currently learning about GitHub Actions.

 📫 How to reach me:
   - luis_nm@outlook.com